iotexproject/dev-portal-content/academy/trusted-location-ethdenver-2023.md

 ## Conclusion

 Congratulations on building a dApp on trusted real-world data!
 The fully-working repository for this application can be found [here](https://github.com/GiupiDeLuca/geo_next).
 Trusted location is only one of the multitude of implementations for trusted data in smart contracts, and within this vertical there are certainly so many use cases: Proof of presence, scavanger hunts, and GameFi, just to name a few.
-If you'd like to know more about IoTeX's geo location API, you can check out the official documentation [here](https://docs.iotex.io/).
-The full code for the geo location package can be found [here](https://github.com/iotexproject).
+If you'd like to know more about IoTeX's geo location API, you can check out the official W3bstream documentation [here](https://docs.w3bstream.com/introduction/readme).
+More info on the geo location package can be found [here](https://www.npmjs.com/package/@w3bstream/geolocation-light).